 4. Attract More Customers

-Customers are more likely to spread the word about your business if your service is straightforward and helpful to them (more customers mean higher profits).
-84% of B2B decision-makers rely on referrals as their first step in the buying process is compelling evidence to prioritize onboarding, as reported by the Edelman Trust Barometer.
+Customers are more likely to spread the word about your business if your service is straightforward and helpful to them.
+84% of B2B decision-makers rely on referrals as their first step in the buying process โ compelling evidence to prioritize onboarding, as reported by the Edelman Trust Barometer.

 The 4 Stages of an Effective User Onboarding Process